VenatioStudios/Web/README.md

 ### High Ground Vision

 [HGV](http://highgroundvision.com/) started as a side project of a group of DOTA2 fans and it still operates that way.
 We have a number of niche tools for DOTA2.
 We’re also happy to share our knowledge with the community by open sourcing our stack.
 Development is done by volunteers contributing in their free time.
 Our primary focus is around [Ability Draft](http://abilitydrafter.com).
 We also volunteer our time to moderate AD [Reddit](https://www.reddit.com/r/Abilitydraft/) and Discord.
 I have a number of libraries created in C# for interact with Steam and DOTA2 for stat collection and analysis.
+I also plan to explore Artifact when the APIs become available.
 * [Basilius](https://github.com/HighGroundVision/Basilius) - .Net clients for download hero, ability, and items from daily cache provided by DotaBuff.
 * [Daedalus](https://github.com/HighGroundVision/Daedalus) - .Net client for interacting with the STEAM api.
 This is focus around Dota 2 endpoints.
 * [Crystalys](https://github.com/HighGroundVision/Crystalys) - .Net client for interacting with the STEAM Server and Dota Game Coordinator